spaghettimedic/HardingParkBallHockey/README.md

 # HardingParkBallHockey
-This is a Single Page Application for the Harding Park Ball Hockey group.
+This is a Progressive Web Application for the Harding Park Ball Hockey group.